Buenaventura Durruti: Barcelona uprising and prison sentence

 On 15 September, Durruti spoke before a large anarchist rally at the Palau de les Belles Arts.
 He praised the CNT and FAI for sticking to their revolutionary objectives and warned the government that the anarchists were ungovernable, despite any attempts to control or repress them.
 He rejected claims from the press that the anarchists were "thieves and criminals", countering with his belief that business owners were the real thieves, as they lived off the exploitation of labour.
 Turning to his deportation, he said that the government had failed in its objectives to isolate him, as it had enabled him to spread anarchist propaganda in the Canary Islands.
 After praising the CNT for preventing Sanjurjo's coup, he declared that if the Republican government did not resolve the problems which faced the working class, as he believed they would not, then the working class would do it themselves.
+He believed another revolution was inevitable.
 The following week, on 23 September, Durruti was arrested and held incommunicado at the Police Prefecture of Catalonia|Police Prefecture on Via Laietana.
 He was detained for two months on grounds of "governmental order", which again caused financial difficulties for his family.

 After he was released in early December 1932, Durruti quickly returned to his job at the textile factory; Morin herself worried about when he would next be incarcerated.
-Three days after he was released, Durruti and other members of his affinity group Nosotros gathered at Joan Garcia Oliver's house to discuss plans for another insurrection.
+Three days after he was released, Durruti and other members of Nosotros gathered at Joan Garcia Oliver's house to discuss plans for another insurrection.
 At the meeting, Durruti expressed regret that the CNT had wasted time on internal debates, while the state had strengthened itself with a new, well-equipped police force, the Assault Guard.
 The group resolved to bring about a social revolution and established a revolutionary committee, on which Durruti served as the official representative of the CNT's National Committee.
 Durruti was dispatched to Cádiz, where he met with the Andalusian Regional Confederation and discussed the planned insurrection.
 In the Catalan capital, Durruti was assigned to oversee operations in Horta and Gràcia, where he would lead an attack against the Civil Guard barracks at the Travessera de Gràcia and Navas, and against the Carabineros barracks at Carrer de Lepant.